 The best gas credit card for fair credit is the Shell Gas Card because it has a $0 annual fee and offers a discount of 10 ¢ per gallon (up to 20 gallons) every time you fill up at Shell.
 To sweeten the deal, there’s 10% in Shell rebates on $1,200 in non-fuel Shell purchases per year.

-There are several gas-station credit cards available to people with fair credit.
+There are several other gas-station credit cards available to people with fair credit, too.
 Like store cards tied to major retailers, gas-station cards can only be used at the gas-station chains they’re affiliated with.
-A general-purpose rewards credit card for fair credit could be an option, too, depending on your creditworthiness and the available offers.
-Sometimes, even credit cards available to people with bad credit offer extra rewards on gas purchases.
+A general-purpose rewards credit card for fair credit could also be an option, depending on your creditworthiness and the available offers.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.